bee-san/english-or-not/README.md

    - Quadgrams (4-character sequences)
    Each n-gram type is weighted differently in the final score.

-2. **Common Word Detection**
+2. **Word List Detection**
-   - Maintains a list of 40 most common English words
+   - Uses a comprehensive list of 370,000+ English words from dwyl/english-words
-   - Calculates the ratio of common words in the text
+   - Calculates the ratio of valid English words in the text
+   - Words list is loaded at compile time for optimal performance

 3. **Letter Frequency Analysis**
    - Compares letter frequencies with standard English letter distribution